sam-cole-vfunction/vFunction-Workshop-AH/content/30_Java_Assessment/02_RunAssessment.md

 ![image](/images/AH-OffA-Edit.png)

 2)	Save the file
 3)	Use the viper-cli.bat script to perform the assessment.
-Open a new command window navigate to c:\temp and run viper-cli.bat.
+Open a new command window, navigate to c:\temp and run viper-cli.bat.
 This will use the myapp.yaml file as input and create a .json file with the output.

 ![image](/images/AH-OffA-Run.png)